JonathanPegaz/memoire-ecni2/Charlotte/Fiches de lecture/Cryptomnesia - A three-factor account/Fiche de lecture.md

 > [...] one can adopt a different attitude (e.g., counterfactual thinking) towards the same content and this will result in a different set of beliefs or judgements about the event.

+> Cryptomnesia is a complex phenomenon, which is somehow both simultaneously imaginative and mnemonic.